Function spaces for decoupling: Introduction

-As in \cite{HaPoRo20}, we rely on wave packet transforms that lift functions on $\Rn$ to phase space $T^{*}\Rn$ minus the zero section, parametrized in spherical coordinates as $\Rn\times S^{n-1}\times(0,\infty)$.
+As in \cite{HaPoRo20}, we use a wave packet transform $W$ to lift functions on $\Rn$ to phase space $T^{*}\Rn$ minus the zero section, parametrized in spherical coordinates as $\Rn\times S^{n-1}\times(0,\infty)$.
 This allows us to embed $\funpqs$ into a larger, but simpler and more established, space of functions on phase space.
 We can then derive various properties of $\funpqs$ from those of the encompassing space.
-However, unlike in \cite{HaPoRo20}, we do not use a tent space norm on $T^{*}\Rn$, working instead with an $L^{q}(S^{n-1};L^{p}(\Rn;L^{2}(0,\infty)))$ norm which arises naturally from \eqref{eq:normintro}, via the Littlewood--Paley decomposition of $L^{p}(\Rn)$.
+However, unlike in \cite{HaPoRo20}, we do not use a tent space norm on $T^{*}\Rn$, working instead with an $L^{q}(S^{n-1};L^{p}(\Rn;L^{2}(0,\infty)))$ norm that arises naturally from \eqref{eq:normintro}, through the Littlewood--Paley decomposition of $L^{p}(\Rn)$.
 This in turn means that we cannot rely on tools such as the atomic decomposition of tent spaces.
 Instead, to prove the fundamental Theorem \ref{thm:FIOconj}, we use both the boundedness of the vector-valued Hardy--Littlewood maximal function over $S^{n-1}$, as well as the boundedness of anisotropic maximal functions in each separate direction $\w\in S^{n-1}$.
 Theorem \ref{thm:FIOconj} then allows us to deduce properties of $\funpqs$ from those of $L^{q}(S^{n-1};L^{p}(\Rn;L^{2}(0,\infty)))$.
+In its current incarnation, this setup does restrict us to considering $p,q\in(1,\infty)$ in several of our results.
+Due to the fact that decoupling theory is typically only of interest for $2\leq p,q<\infty$, we choose not to focus on the endpoint cases here.